gradle/gradle/design-docs/features/ide-integration/ide-multiple-build/README.md

         Set<HierarchicalEclipseProject> getRootProjects();

         /**
-         * A Flattened set of all projects in the Eclipse workspace.
+         * A flattened set of all projects in the Eclipse workspace.
          * Note that not all projects necessarily share the same root */
         Set<HierarchicalEclipseProject> getAllProjects();
     }

     public abstract class GradleConnector {
-        public static GradleWorkspace newWorkspaceBuilder() {
+        public static GradleWorkspaceBuilder newWorkspaceBuilder() {
-            return ConnectorServices.createGradleWorkspace();
+            return ConnectorServices.createGradleWorkspaceBuilder();
         }
     }
 ```